Skip to content

 4. Ruthlessly prioritize.
 Be honest with yourself about where your time is best spent.
 If you're spending most of your time in meetings, but those meetings aren't aligned with your goals, stop going to those meetings.
 If you own those meetings, think hard about why they're on the calendar in the first place.

-She brings 25 years of experience as an editor, product manager, and to bear on the challenges of
+She brings 25 years of experience as an editor, product manager, and to bear on the challenges of building human-centered high-performing tech teams.

 If you'd like to develop more human business and tech teams that hum together to drive results, check out Keep it Human and follow Maura Charles on LinkedIn.